Y0Coss/docs-fork/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd_network_creation/guide.en-gb.md

 Next, click on `Use IP Spaces`{.action}.

-This forces the use of IP spaces with the Provider gateways and optimize the application of new intelligentPublic VCF as-a-Service network space management techniques.
+This forces the use of IP spaces with the Provider gateways and optimize the application of new intelligent Public VCF as-a-Service network space management techniques.

 When done, click on `NEXT`{.action}.